Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 In this image the red Lotus flower seems to be missing, I do not know why, but it did return

 In 1976 her name was shortened to Universe and she continued her usual duties.
-Over the years reports came in and they always said how wonderfully she was maintained and that she was simply beautiful.
+Over the years reports came in and they always said how superbly she was maintained and that she was simply beautiful.

 SS Universe is seen here towards the very end of her days

-However, in her latter years her boilers would be her major problem and the reason she was finally retired in December 1995 due to major boiler failure.
-She was sold in 1996 to an Indian ship breaker and was taken under tow to India.
-She arrived at the breakers beach at Alang on April, 6 and was soon broken up.
+SS Universe was sold in 1996 to an Indian ship breaker and she was taken undertow to India, arriving at the breakers beach at Alang on April, 6 and she was soon broken up.

 Also read about American Export Lines …